how is rain measured

 Agriculture

 Farmers use rainfall detection sensors to plan their irrigation, planting, and crop choices.
-Knowing how much it rains helps them use water wisely and increase their harvests.
+Knowing how much it rains helps them use water wisely.
+This can lead to bigger harvests.

 Flood Prevention and Mitigation

 Real–time rainfall monitoring helps predict floods.
-This allows authorities to evacuate people and open floodgates.
-They can also assess flood damage using accurate data.
+This helps officials move people to safety and open floodgates.
+They can also use accurate data to check flood damage.

 rainfall sensor Conclusion